dergigi/dergigi.github.io/collections/bitcoin/_posts/2019-08-22-the-rise-of-the-sovereign-individual.markdown

 private than they are now (which is one of the reasons why [Bull Bitcoin uses Wasabi's CoinJoin by default]).

-As is evidenced by the long lines at Hong Kong's train ticketing machines, surveillance renders all other freedoms useless.
+As is [evidenced][maryhui] by the long lines at Hong Kong's train ticketing machines, surveillance renders all other freedoms useless.

-![Source: [Mary Hui]]
+{% include image.html name="cash-payments-bus-train.jpg" caption="Source: Mary Hui" %}

 The current situation in Hong Kong paints a vivid picture of the disastrous side-effects of a cashless society.
 Without a way to transact